About the author: Sarah Mack is the author behind the travel blog O The Places We’ll Go. Learn more about Sarah here.

-We kicked off our adventure like any Chicagoan – stuck in traffic.
-Luckily, I have the perfect driving playlist complete with Eminem throwbacks toned down by the occasional Jack Johnson tune.
-When planning, I learned that Minocqua is much closer to Chicago than I expected (~ 5-hour drive).
+We kicked off our adventure like any Chicagoan—stuck in traffic.
+Luckily, I have the perfect driving playlist, complete with Eminem throwbacks toned down by the occasional Jack Johnson tune.
+When planning this trip, I learned that Minocqua is much closer to Chicago than I expected (only about a 5-hour drive).
 We opted to break up the trip by spending a night in Madison visiting our friend Krista.

-Upon reaching Madison in typical Wisconsin fashion, we quickly found our way to a well-appointed bar for a bite to eat.
-In Wisconsin, the only real place for “a bite to eat” is in a metaphor as an integral part of Wisconsin culture are the massive serving sizes.
+Upon reaching Madison, in typical Wisconsin fashion, we quickly found our way to a well-appointed bar for a bite to eat.
+In Wisconsin, the only real place for “a bite to eat” is in a metaphor, as an integral part of Wisconsin culture is the massive serving sizes.
 Ellie is Italian, and I just love olives, so we opted to order a plate of olives to accompany our drinks.
-A few minutes later we became acquainted with the world’s largest plate of olives which naturally resulted in a few weird looks from the cheese and brat connoisseurs surrounding us.
+A few minutes later we became acquainted with the world’s largest plate of olives, which naturally resulted in a few weird looks from the cheese and brat connoisseurs surrounding us.

-Our first stop was a Minocqua staple – The Boathouse for lunch.
-My habit for giving into temptation lead me to order a Wisconsin classic – fried cheese curds and Spotted Cow.
+Our first stop was a Minocqua staple—The Boathouse—for lunch.
+My habit for giving into temptation lead me to order a Wisconsin classic—fried cheese curds and a Spotted Cow.
 The Boathouse is the perfect lunch spot.
-It’s right on Lake Minocqua, walking distance to all of downtown, and has plenty of space to fit a group of friends.
-We had the chance of arriving in the middle of a Wisconsin game to watch a heartbreaking defeat to Northwestern.
+It’s right on Lake Minocqua, within walking distance to all of downtown, and has plenty of space to fit a group of friends.
+We arrived in the middle of a Wisconsin game to watch a heartbreaking defeat to Northwestern.

-After we regrouped at the Waters, we were ready to try a Wisconsin classic – a Supper Club.
+After we regrouped at the Waters, we were ready to try a Wisconsin classic—a supper club.
 We were set on dinning at Norwood Pines, and lucky for us Google said they were open.
-One thing I always forget is that in Wisconsin you’re better off asking a local than asking Google.
-After a ten minute drive, we arrived at Norwood Pines only to find out they were closed for the month.
+But one thing I always forget is that in Wisconsin you’re better off asking a local than asking Google.
+After a 10-minute drive, we arrived at Norwood Pines only to find out they were closed for the month.
 Fortunately, we had heard that another Supper Club, Jacobi’s, was open, so we called for a reservation (and confirmed they were open) before heading over,

 Our meal at Jacobi’s was terrific.
 In my family, we take two things very seriously: whiskey and steak.
-My great grandfather (Grandpa John) was a cattle farmer and putting ketchup on your steak was considered a capital crime.
+My great grandfather (Grandpa John) was a cattle farmer ,and putting ketchup on your steak was considered a capital crime.
 Grandpa John would love Jacobi’s.
 This super club makes their Old Fashioneds strong, and their steak melts in your mouth (no ketchup needed).
-If you have any room left, you must try an ice cream drink – a Northwoods classic.
+If you have any room left, you must try an ice cream drink—another Northwoods classic.

-After a night out the best way to recover is with a big breakfast.
+After a night out, the best way to recover is with a big breakfast.
 Lake Placid Inn came highly recommended to us by a couple that we met in town.
-After packing out first order of business, Sunday was to try the best breakfast around.
+After packing, our first order of business on Sunday was to try the best breakfast around.
 We arrived at Lake Placid Inn and instantly loved it.
 After a bit of a wait, we were seated and shared a table with the sweetest older couple.
-They helped guide us through the menu, explained that all of the food including the bread for the toast was homemade, and gave us some great recommendations for stops on our drive back to Chicago.
+They helped guide us through the menu, explained that all of the food (including the bread for the toast) was homemade, and gave us some great recommendations for stops on our drive back to Chicago.
 We left full, caffeinated, and ready to drive.

 The drive back to Chicago was uneventful except for my favorite stop: Mullins Cheese factory.
 If you haven’t been to Mullins, you have to go.
 You can buy fresh cheese curds (they all squeak) straight from the source.
 In the retail store, they will even fry them on the spot.
 Naturally, I bought a bag off cheese curds to bring a little bit of Wisconsin back to Chicago with me.